 - 1 pair rubber thongs

-- 1 pair sneakers (wear these on travel days to save space)
+- A pair of sneakers (wear these on travel days to save space)

 - 1 pair reef walkers (these are hiding inside the surfboard bag!)